Lighting Plant and Systems Energy ConsumptionCalculation

 Footnotes

-1. We reccomend taking a sample of measurements and find the average.
+1. We recommend taking a sample of measurements and finding the average.
 The average value will be used to calculate annual energy consumption.
 As an example, the Onset HOBO 4-channel analog logger can measure a sample of current data at a predefined interval known as the sampling interval.
 If the logging interval is set to one-hour and the sampling interval is set to one-second, the logger will measure current every second for one hour then determine the average.
 The average will be stored in the logger as the one-hour interval measurement.
 This process will continue every hour for the duration of the measurement period. ↩︎